-- Done with the protagonist and The Dragon who are trying to kill each other, as they reload after simultaneously running out of ammunition.
+- Done in The Art of War with the protagonist and The Dragon who are trying to kill each other, as they reload after simultaneously running out of ammunition.
 There seems little reason to do so except Rule of Cool.

 - The Bible: Ecclesiastes 4:12 New Living Translation: "A person standing alone can be attacked and defeated, but two can stand back-to-back and conquer."

 - Aragorn and Éomer against orc troops several times in J. R. R. Tolkien's The Lord of the Rings.

 - Related: This was originally a planned feature of the Return Of The King video game adaptation.